Imagen única de: Hundsgugel Medieval, Castillo De Churburg, Finales Del Siglo Xiv. Acero De 1,6 Mm.

 The above specifications may vary slightly from copy to copy.

 The steel used here is not stainless and may show slight signs of corrosion.
-We recommend that you regularly care for the hulls, for example with Ballistol, a universal oil ideal for preserving steel products.
+We recommend regular care of the helmets, for example with Ballistol, a universal oil ideal for preserving steel products.

 Add text about your shipping policy